yudenisov/Wordlst/Docs/DRAFT/Readme.Draft.txt

 Catalog of folders tree is following:

+/* It is added 15.02.2009
+* Docs is the catalog with documentation (not dictionaries)
+* DRAFT is the catalog with reference and working dictionaries (NOTE.
+These two catalogs is only for developers.
+You can remove them after installation of dictionaries.) */
 * PASSWD Ч in the folder are collected passwords in OEM 866 encoding (the Russian of MS-DOS).
 Is ideal for programs of a password search from the command line of DOS and Windows.
 * UTF Ч in the folder are brought together the same passwords in UTF encoding/ They are suitable for а passwords search in programs with the graphic interface of Linux and Windows.
 * WIN Ч in the folder are brought together passwords in Windows ANSI 1251 encoding (the Russian Windows).
 They are suitable for a password search in outdated programs of Windows with the graphic interface